pekopoko-heart/RTK4ArduinoUnoR3/README.md

 # Real-time kernel for Arduino UNO R3
-A real-time kernel that runs practically on the Arduino UNO R3 and can be used in the Arduino
+**A real-time kernel that runs practically on the Arduino UNO R3 and can be used in the Arduino**
-IDE environment.
-With a code size of 644 Bytes, it enables a preemptive multitasking environment.
+**IDE environment.
+With a code size of 644 Bytes, it enables real preemptive multitasking.**

 ## Contents
 - [Overview](https://github.com/pekopoko-heart/Real-Time-Kernel-for-Arduino-Uno-R3/blob/main/README.md#overview)